- Professor, Biden School of Public Policy & Administration

 - Adviser, UD Chapter, International Association of Emergency Managers

-James Kendra is a Professor in the School of Public Policy and Administration and Director of the Disaster Research Center.
+James Kendra is a Professor in the Joseph R. Biden, Jr. School of Public Policy and Administration and Director of the Disaster Research Center.
 Previously he was coordinator of the Emergency Administration and Planning Program in the Department of Public Administration at the University of North Texas.
-His research interests focus on individual and organizational responses to risk, improvisation and creativity during crisis, post-disaster shelter and housing, and planning for behavioral health services.
+His research interests focus on individual and organizational responses to risk, improvisation and creativity during crisis, post-disaster shelter and housing, infrastructure outages and adaptations, and planning for behavioral health services.
 Projects have included research on the reestablishment of New York City’s emergency operations center after the 9/11 attacks, a major study of the waterborne evacuation of Manhattan on 9/11, research on the social impacts of the Indian Ocean tsunami, and research on the organization of disaster behavioral health services.

 Dr. Kendra has participated in several quick response disaster reconnaissance trips, including the 2001 World Trade Center attacks, 2003 Midwest tornadoes, the 2004 Indian Ocean tsunami, and Hurricane Ike in 2008, as well as documenting maritime relief efforts in the US following the 2010 Haiti earthquake.
 He has been involved in several emergency planning and exercise efforts, and he is a Certified Emergency Manager.
-He graduated from Massachusetts Maritime Academy with a degree in marine transportation, and served several years at sea, attaining a Master Mariner license.
-He has a master’s degree in geography from the University of Massachusetts, and a Ph.D. in geography from Rutgers University.
+He holds a Ph.D. in geography from Rutgers University.